usertam/curriculum-vitae/main.typ

 )[
   - Advocate for students' interests and serve as a liaison between students and faculty administration.
   - Keynote Speaker of credit-bearing seminars #link("https://www.youtube.com/watch?v=53TWNe3_z38", `Developing with GitHub`) and #link("https://csess.su.hkust.edu.hk/activity/149", `The Unix Philosophy`).
-  - Co-host of the Departmental Briefing for Direct Entry Students in 2023, and again in 2024.
+  - Co-host of Departmental Briefing for all Direct Entry students in 2023, and again in 2024.
 ]

 #item(